Updated: Jun 28

 If your dog is jumping up at you when you return home, pair your return with calm rather than excitement.
 Calmly work on Boundary Training when you return home so that your dog goes to his bed when you come into the house rather than jumping all over you in excitement, and keep your greetings calm.

 To make any of these training methods successful you must reward them more heavily than the jumping.
-When your dog jumps, ignore him completely and wait calmly for an alternative behaviour, at which point you can reward.
+When your dog jumps, ignore him completely and either wait calmly for an alternative behaviour or cue one, at which point you can reward.

 If you react to a jump by shouting, squealing or waving your arms, he will only want to repeat the behaviour again.
 Whereas if you respond to jumping by staying silent, folding your arms in and not moving, you instantly become boring and most dogs will try an alternative behaviour.